BenchmarkingWasm/BenchmarkingWebAssembly/README.md

 ##### CHStone

-We have provided the Python script ```compilation_scripts/chs.py``` for developers to compile modified CHStone benchmarks.
+We have provided the Python script ```compilation_scripts/chs.py``` as the reference for developers to compile their own modified PolyBenchC benchmarks.
-To run them, make sure you have installed all dependencies mentioned above, then type ```python chs.py``` in your shell.

 If you want to understand, write or modify the script by yourself, this is the final script used by our scripts to compile 'dfsin' benchmark in CHStone.